Find Affordable College Courses

 The average amount in student loans that agriculture majors at Cornell take out while working on their Bachelor's Degree is $14,816.
 The average monthly payment of a loan this size is about $636, assuming that the borrower is on a 10-year repayment plan.

 The in-demand bachelor’s degree programs at University of Delaware helped the school earn the #2 place on this year’s ranking of the most popular general agriculture schools in the Middle Atlantic Region .
-UD is a fairly large public school located in the suburb of Newark.
+UD is a very large public school located in the suburb of Newark.

 Of the 44 students majoring in agriculture at UD, 18% are male and 82% are female.